 Communications Specialist Advice

-As a communications professional, you’ll be in charge of a variety of communication needs and initiatives for your company or clients.
-These cover letter examples can help you in developing your own communications specialist cover letter.
-Choose from a range of professional designs and find a format that fits your needs, and start writing your job-winning cover letter today.
-Click on any of the templates below to take the next step in your career!
+Communication specialists handle a variety of communication needs for companies, like writing press releases, answering customer questions, and more.
+The resume examples we’ve listed below can help you in building your own communications specialist resume.
+Choose from multiple template designs and find a format that fits your needs, and start creating your resume today.
+Just click on any of the examples shown here to get started.

 Communications Specialist Job Seeking Tips

 With hundreds of resumes sent in to employers on a daily basis, you may be wondering how you’re exactly supposed to make a splash and get jobs as a communications specialist.
 It’s easy if you know how to make an outstanding resume.
 Get started perfecting your resume with these tips.

 1. Use a summary: This is the first thing that appears on a resume and gives you the opportunity to sell your best assets.
 You can include soft traits, skills, education, and experience that you can bring with you to a new job.

 2. Keep focused: If you have a particular job in mind but have different types of past duties, make sure to give your resume a focus.
 Put emphasis on skills and duties that translate to the position you want.

 3. List important information first: Often, employment history and education details get put out of order, which may be aggravating for a reader.
 Always put employment information in this order: job title, employer name, city/state, employment dates.
 Education information should be in this order: Degree name spelled out, university name, city/state, year of graduation.

 4. Format correctly: Always use bullet points whenever a list appears, especially in the experience section with duties.
 Also, never use justified text.

 5. Forget old employment: It’s all right to list employment older than 15 years, but make sure it only include bare-bones information.
 Save the details for more recent employment instead.